 |Homogeneous mixture||Heterogeneous mixture|

-|Components are uniformly distributed throughout the mixture||All the components are completely mixed and can be identified with the naked eye or under a microscope.|
+|Particles are uniformly distributed throughout the mixture||All the particles are completely mixed and can be distinguished with the bare eyes or under a microscope.|

-|No visible boundaries of separation||Visible boundaries of separation.|
+|No apparent boundaries of division||Noticeable boundaries of division.|

-3) How are sol, solution and suspension different from each other?
+2. How are sol, solution and suspension different from each other?

-|Particle size||10-7 – 10-5cm||Less than 1nm||More than 100nm|
+|Size of particles||10-7 – 10-5cm||Less than 1nm||More than 100nm|

-|Visibility||Visible with an ultra microscope||Not visible||Visible with naked eye|
+|Visibility||Visible with an ultramicroscope||Not visible||Visible with naked eye|

 |Diffusion||Diffuses very slowly||Diffuses rapidly||Do not diffuse|